wheatjs/vite-plugin-vue-gql/README.md

 </p>

 <p align="center">
-  Clean up your Vue SFC Scripts by moving your graphql quieres to their own block
+  Clean up your Vue SFC Scripts by moving your graphql queries to their own block
 </p>

 <p align="center">